cspray/Setty/ROADMAP.md

 - Refactor `Setty\Builder\SettyEnumValueBuilder` too allow more user control and configuration over the created `\Setty\EnumValue` objects
 - Sandbox the use of `eval()` to make the libraries use of this construct to be safer
+- Refactor validation of storing a `Setty\Enums` configuration into a more robust solution
+- Provide a fluent interface for creating objects

 ## 0.3.0